ros-kamach/log.io_docker_host/README.md

 This repository contains components for running either an operational log.io server and harvester setup for your docker conteiners log stream.
 ***
 #### Attention:
-User that runs script must have privileges to run docker without sudo.
+***You must run harvester_conf.sh***.User that runs script must have privileges to run docker without sudo.
-***You must run harvester_conf.sh***.
 It discovers and streams docker logs.
 If on docker host conteiners stops or new contreiners runs, script will rediscover and stream to log.io WEB.
 ***
-!!!!
+***!!!!***
 Docker build take about 1h, if you dont'n need your build, you could run it from prebuilded image on docker hub, cange in docker-compose.yaml :
 ```